haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-question">Are there any histidines present in this structure?</a>
 <a class="prompt prompt-question">Is there a phosphate group present in this structure?</a>
-<a class="prompt prompt-question">Are there any irrelevant molecules present in this structure?</a>
+<a class="prompt prompt-question">Are there any irrelevant (for the docking) molecules present in this structure?</a>

 Let's vizualize the residues affected by binding as identified by NMR.
 From [Wang *et al*, EMBO J (2000)](https://doi.org/10.1093/emboj/19.21.5635){:target="_blank"} the following residues were identified has having significant chemical shift perturbations: